 We may receive information about you from third parties.
 For example, if you access our Services through a third-party connection or log-in (e.g. through Facebook or Google), that third party may pass certain information about your use of its service to us.
 This information could include, for example, your name and email address, and any other information that you have permitted the third party to share with us.
 You should always review, and if necessary, adjust your privacy settings on third-party services before linking or connecting them to our Services.
 You may also unlink your third party account from our Services by adjusting your settings on the third-party service.
 If you unlink your third-party account, we will no longer receive information collected about you in connection with that service.

 Our web server collects data that your Internet browser communicates to us, including the IP address of the requesting computer, location data, device or app data, together with the date, time, the request, which file is requested (name and URL), the amount of data transferred to you, a message as to whether the request was successful, identification data of the browser and operating system used, and the website from which the access was made (should the access take place via a link).
 The server logs are stored for a maximum of 3 months.
-We also collect information about how you have interacted with our Services, such as the pages you view, the links you click, the features you use, session duration, and purchasing behaviour, and we may infer your industry from the class of image or video utilised.
+We also collect information about how you have interacted with our Services, such as the pages you view, the links you click, the features you use, session duration, if you login to your account and purchasing behaviour, and we may infer your industry from the class of image or video utilised.
 Collecting this information enables us to better understand how people are using our Services and we use this information for our internal analytics purposes to improve the quality and relevance of our Services.
 We may also use this information to create aggregate, anonymized statistics which we use to provide certain features within the Services and for promoting and improving our Services.

 When you use our Services, we send cookies — small text files containing a string of alphanumeric characters — to your device that uniquely identifies your browser and lets us help you log in faster and enhance your navigation through our services.
 A cookie may also convey information to us about how you use our Services (e.g. the pages you view, the links you click and other actions you take on the Services), and allow us or our business partners to track your usage.